sutthipongl/TimeTablePraticeNext/README.md

 # What's new ?
+- List all questions and score them all at once - 01 Feb 2020 , checkout gamechallenge page
-Division Mode is ready !
+- Division Mode is ready !

 # Timetable Practic

 This is a tiny game is a fun way to let childern practic timetable and get reward.
-In behind the scene, it's #React.js #Next.js and #Bootstrap.
+In behind the scene, it's #React.js #Next.js and #Material-UI.

 # How does it work ?